jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

 <img src="../../wiki_images/controllers/udraw-tablet.png" width="250">

-Used for the UDraw game series for the Wii.
+Used for the `UDraw Game Series` for the Wii.

 ### How to configure